openzomboid/pzlsm/README.md

   --help                  Show help.

 COMMANDS:
-  dependencies            Installs the necessary dependencies to the server.
-You
+  install [args]          Installs Project Zomboid dedicated server. sync                    Downloads Project Zomboid config files from github repo. info                    Displays information on the peak processor consumption,
-                          must have sudo privileges to call function dependencies. directories             Creates directories for pzlsm script. utils                   Downloads vendor utils from repositories and puts them to the utils directory. prepare                 Calls dependencies, directories and utils functions. install [args]          Installs Project Zomboid dedicated server. fix                     Changes game language to EN and sets Project Zomboid args. sync                    Downloads Project Zomboid config files from github repo. info                    Displays information on the peak processor consumption, current RAM consumption and other game stats.
+                          current RAM consumption and other game stats.